THEDEVIOUS1/CHUWI-MINIBOOK-HACKINTOSH/README.md

 ## What works

 - Graphic Acceleration including 4K support
-- Bluetooth (some reliability issues may still exist)
+- Bluetooth (Intel Wifi chip causes interference with Bluetooth.
+Later Intel WiFi Kext releases may eventually resolve this issue.
+This is not an issue with the MiniBook or with current EFI programming.)
 - Brightness
 - Audio
 - Power Management